start a salon

 Roles and Responsibilities

-There are about six specific roles you need to account for - they do NOT all have to be the same person!!
+Here are some of the 10 (and counting!) specific roles you need to account for - they do NOT all have to be the same person!!

 Speaker Management

-aquiring and maintaining the list of who to invite each timeVenue (securing, setup, cleanup)
+acquiring and maintaining the list of who to invite each timeWebsite/Social Media Management

-in a home is GREAT - low cost!Food
+in a home is GREAT - low cost!Tech